INTRODUCTION

 Each applicant may only submit one application within one application deadline.

-Applicants will be informed within 30 days after the decision deadline.
+Applicants will be informed within 10 business days after the decision deadline.

 SUBMISSION AND EVALUATION

-The decision about financial support will be made within 1 month after the nearest application deadline.
-The time of application in relation to the deadline has no influence on the evaluation outcome.
+The complete application file should be submitted via the Evalato platform before the next submission deadline (see ‘Deadlines’).
+The decision about financial support will be made within 10 business days after the nearest decision deadline.
+The time of application in relation to the application deadline has no influence on the evaluation outcome.
+Candidates can apply for events that take place before the next upcoming decision deadline, as long as the application is completed before the start of the event.

-In case of cross-EURAD WP mobility the applications will be evaluated by the Mobility Evaluation Committee consisting of members of the EURAD Training and Mobility Work Package as well as members of the EURAD Project Management Office.
+All applications are evaluated by the Mobility Evaluation Committee consisting of members of the EURAD-2 Knowledge Management Work Package as well as members of the EURAD-2 Programme Management Office.
 A recommendation for funding will be based on simple majority, with at least three evaluators participating in the evaluation.
-The members of the Evaluation Committee are:
+Evaluations will be done by the Evaluation Committee and/or the Work Package Leaders and Task 2 Leaders.

 The following criteria for evaluation of the applicant and of the proposed mobility action and ranking will be applied:

-• Level of recommendation (by the mentor and by the host institute): 1 (poor) – 4 (excellent)
+• Level of recommendation (by the internal supervisor, by receiving mentor and by the host institute)

 In case of internships/exchange programmes/visits the host institution can unilaterally decide to decline certain candidates, provided motivation.

-The mission report (written by the beneficiary) should be conform to the provided template.
+The mission report (written by the awardee) should be conform to the provided template.
 The overall quality of the report will be assessed based on following criteria:

 • Completeness (i.e. correct use of the template)